 Jeffery currently resides in the Capitol Hill neighborhood of Denver.
 When not working in the trenches of the self employed, Jeffery enjoys spending his time with good friends, good food, good wine, and good conversation.

 Arash received his BA in psychology and journalism from the University of North Carolina at Chapel Hill in 2003, and his JD from Georgetown University Law Center in 2008.
 From 2003 to 2005, Arash taught middle school in Chicago Public Schools as a Teach For America corps member.
-Prior to joining Rathod Mohamedbhai, Arash was an associate in Crowell & Moring LLP’s Washington, DC office and a judicial clerk for the Honorable Wiley Y. Daniel of the United States District Court for the District of Colorado.
+Arash has also worked as an associate in Crowell & Moring LLP’s Washington, DC office and a judicial clerk for the Honorable Wiley Y. Daniel of the United States District Court for the District of Colorado.

 Dana Juniel is a marketing and special events professional and co-owner of Paparazzi, a special event services company in Denver.
 Prior to that, Dana spent 10 years as the Director of PR & Marketing for Family Tree, a metro area non-profit organization helping individuals and families overcome domestic violence, child abuse, and homelessness.
 Dana is a proud DPS graduate of Montbello High School, and holds an MBA and Bachelor’s Degree in Business Administration from Colorado State University.